 Screen – Color and Resolution

-Huion Kamvas Pro 22 and Xp Pen Artist 22R Pro comes with a 21.5-inch screen with the color coverage of 120% sRGB color space and a max brightness of 250cd/m2.
+Both the Huion Kamvas Pro 22 and Xp Pen Artist 22R Pro comes with a 21.5-inch screen with the color coverage of 120% sRGB color space and a max brightness of 250cd/m2.

-Parallax and Laminated screens
+Parallax and laminated displays

 The tip of the stylus is made of plastic and when a plastic stylus is used on a glass screen, it tends to slide a little too much.
 To counter this, some microscopic irregularities are introduced on the top surface of these displays in the form of texture.